mike-engel/Barnacal/README.md

 # Installation

-WIP
+To install Barnacal on your system, visit the [Releases](https://github.com/mike-engel/barnacal/releases) page.
+From there you can download the binary for your system.
+If your system isn't supported, consider opening an issue or pull request to add support for it.

 # Developing

 This a Node.js project at heart, so begin by installing the npm dependencies (npm 5 preferred).
+This may take a while if `bs-platform` needs to compile for your system.

 ```sh
 npm i
 ```

+You'll want to also install [`reason-cli`](https://github.com/reasonml/reason-cli#install), which gets your better error messages and dev tools.
+This project relies on it for development.

 To start `bsb` and `webpack` at the same time, run `npm start` in a terminal window.
 This will automatically watch and compile changes to your reason files and hot reload them into the electron app.